-1. Remove the top of the container and gently pour out enough of the silica gel to expose a portion of the flowers.
+1. Remove the top of the container and gently pour out enough of the silica gel to expose a portion of the petals.

 2. Remove each flower and gently shake out the silica gel crystals.

-3. Using a new air-tight container, cover the bottom with a thin layer of flower dry silica gel and place the dried flowers inside the container for storage.
+3. Using a new air-tight container, cover the bottom with a thin layer of silica gel and place the dried flowers inside the container for storage.

 4. Seal the container and store for future use.

-5. The remaining silica gel that was used to dry the flowers can be saved to dry more flowers.
+5. The remaining silica gel that was used to dry the flowers can be saved to dry others.

 To determine if the silica gel is suitable for drying, verify that some of the crystals are still blue.
 If the blue crystals have faded to white or pink the silica gel will need to be recharged.